peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/ec2.md

   - Linux vs Windows vs Private OS (RHEL, SLES, Windows SQL)
   - You are billed by the second, with a minimum of 60 seconds.
   - You also pay for other factors such as storage, data transfer, fixed IP public addresses, load balancing
-  - You do not pay for the instance if the instance is stopped
+  - You do not pay for the instance if the instance is stopped (but you keep paying for the EBS, if any)

 - Example
   - t2.small in US-EAST-1 (VIRGINIA), cost $0.023 per Hour